Persistent Identifiers

 • DataCite Repository ID: The unique identifier assigned to an institution's DOI repository.

 • DataCite Password: The password associated with the above DataCite Repository ID.
-Note that for security reasons this password doesn't persist in the form, so if changes are made to any field on the DataCite Configuration screen, you must also re-enter the password before pressing "submit".
+Note that for security reasons this password doesn't persist in the form, so if changes are made to any field on the DataCite Configuration screen, you must also re-enter the password before pressing "Submit".

-DataCite specific configuration options
+DataCite specific configuration options as listed above.

 DataCite required metadata

-DataCite requires five descriptive metadata values in order to generate a DOI: Title, Creators, Publisher, Publication Year, and Resource Type.
 All of these fields must be mapped to an existing metadata field that you select from the list of available vocabularies in your Omeka S instance.
-The Resource Type General property must conform to a ResourceTypeGeneral controlled vocabulary value exactly.
+The "Resource Type General" property must conform to a ResourceTypeGeneral controlled vocabulary value exactly.

 Minting PIDs via Edit Item Advanced tab

-After a few moments, the ARK or DOI should appear.
 The "Mint PID" button should now be a "Remove PID" button.
-Click here to remove the PID.
+Click there to remove the PID if desired.

 Removing PIDs via Edit Item Advanced tab